netlify/labs/features/graph/documentation/partner-onboarding.md

 ### Endpoints

 We require API providers to implement the [Open ID Connect (OIDC)](https://openid.net/connect/) standard.
-OIDC can be thought of an extension to the OAuth2 standard and it's generally feasible to build OIDC features on top of a working OAuth2 setup.
+OIDC can be thought of as an extension to the OAuth2 standard and it's feasible to build OIDC features on top of a working OAuth2 setup.

 In practical terms, this means implementing the following endpoints: